KamilaWlodarska/CarRacesProject/README.md

-# Car races OOP project for university classes
+# OOP project for university classes